idlescience/idlescience.github.io/_posts/2023-07-06-cooperative-game-tool.markdown

 ---
 layout: post
 date: 2023-07-06 07:00:00
-title: Cooperative Game Tool
+title: Cooperative Game Tool Post
 permalink: /cooperative-game-tool
-javascript: cooperative-game-tool.js
 ---
-# Cooperative Game Tool
+# Cooperative Game Tool Post

 To solve a cooperative game we must define the game in the CSV definition are.
 To do so, first, we must enumerate the $n$ players taking part of a Cooperative Game: *player 1*, *player 2*, *player 3*, ..., *player n*.